 Check out our best laptops for crypto mining page to get a good idea of which systems are best for minting DOGE based on their internals, dimensions and thermal results from our in-house testing.

 Dogecoin mining risks

 Before diving into Dogecoin mining, you should know what you’re getting yourself into.
 The first factor you should consider is that cryptocurrency is extremely volatile.
-You can mine 300 DOGE in one week, which is $60 worth as of this writing.
-The following week, your precious DOGE could be worth nothing but a $5 bill.
+You can mine 300 DOGE in one week and it could be worth $60.
+The following week, your precious DOGE could be worth nothing but one measly dollar.
 Here are some other concerns you should consider:

 - Increased wear-and-tear on your hardware.
 Mining requires your laptop to be continuously running for hours and hours on end, which can affect the lifespan of your system’s internals.